orbitdb-archive/orbit-db-http-api/README.md

-# OrbitDB HTTP Client
+# OrbitDB HTTP API Server

-> An HTTP Client for the OrbitDB distributed peer-to-peer database.
+> A HTTP API Server for the OrbitDB distributed peer-to-peer database.

 ## Install